DilukChamika/DayViewer-Kotlin/README.md

 # DayViewer-Kotlin

 This is a simple android application.
 This shows the current day, month, date, week number of the year and year, at the first screen.
-At the second screen, it contains a calendar.
+At the second screen, there is a calendar and back button.

 <br/>
 Screen 1: